NITINSPATEL/Projects/PowerBI/README.md

 PowerBI Learnings:

 1. Transform the imported data before visualizations
-2. Unpivot the pivot table and get cleaned data in transforming step
+2. Unpivot the pivot table made in excel file and get cleaned data for visualizations in transforming step
 3.